fabianmoronzirfas/starter-packs/README.md

     sh installer.sh

-Open one of the projects and start programming gowing.
+Open one of the projects and start programming.
 The projects are always organized like this:

     example
     ├── Gruntfile.js